click for accessibility tool

 Our vision is to create a state-of-the-art industrial and logistics development that not only provides opportunities for businesses to scale, but also sees the creation of thousands of jobs and the investment of £325 million into the area, driving economic growth and supporting the local community.
 The development will be a model of excellence in design, functionality and sustainability.
 Home to a clean, safe and secure environment for all to enjoy.

-• Maximum external building height in the range of 15 to 24 metres to ridge, subject to ongoing assessment and consultation
+• Maximum external building height in the range of 18 to 24 metres to ridge

-• Creation of substantial employment opportunities, with 4,000 jobs located at EMG 2
+• Creation of substantial employment opportunities, with 5,720 operational jobs located at EMG 2

 • Expansion and improvements to the strategic rail freight terminal at EMG 1